CCBR/CCBR_SnakemakeTemplate/README.md

 git clone https://github.com/<your_github_handle>/<reponame>.git
 ```

-You can change `--public` to `--private` in the above `gh` command to make the newly create repository private.
+You can change `--public` to `--private` in the above `gh` command to make the newly created repository private.